Wandalen/wTools/module/alias/fundamental_data_type/Readme.md

 dbg!( x );
 ```

-### Basic use-case. :: single with struct instead of macro.
+### Basic use-case :: single with struct instead of macro.

 Sometimes it's sufficient to use a common type instead of defining a brand new one.
 You may use parameterized struct `Single< T >` instead of macro `types!` if that is the case.